TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 #### Add a new device to App Cloud

-__Select the SDK__ Register an existing device or create a new device from a pre-defined list of Software Developer Kits (SDKs), select "Wind River Rocket for Intel x86 Simulator" then click "Next"
+__Select a SDK__ Register an existing device or create a new device from a pre-defined list of Software Developer Kits (SDKs), select "Wind River Rocket for Intel x86 Simulator" then click "Next"

 - Wind River Linux-7 for Intel Galileo
 - Wind River Rocket for Intel Galileo Gen 2